Geeksltd/Olive/docs/Logging/Logging.md

 ### How to use providers

 Everything is done in your **appsettings.json**.
 In your project, check out the sample `Log` section provided.
-You can learn more about configuring this.
+You can learn more about [configuring this here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-2.1&tabs=aspnetcore2x#log-filtering).